Nate now a depression, oil contractors found in Mexico

 Local media reported a fisherman drowned on Friday after strong surf capsized his little boat in the Bay of Campeche area.

-Meanwhile, the centre of Tropical Storm Maria was seen passing well north of Puerto Rico later on Sunday.
+Meanwhile, the center of Tropical Storm Maria was seen passing well north of Puerto Rico later on Sunday.